 When it comes to trading fees, Bybit keeps things extremely simple, which makes it an ideal exchange for those that are unfamiliar with how fee calculations work.
 Keeping it clear-cut, Bybit simply charges a 0.075% fee for trades that reduce liquidity (takers) and provide a 0.025% rebate for trades that add liquidity (makers).

 Beyond this, there’s also a position funding fee that traders need to keep in mind.
 This fee is exchanged between long and short to fix price deviations away from the index price.

 However, this can be calculated by using (Quantity/Bankruptcy Price) x Funding rate for long positions, or (Quantity/Entry Price) x Funding rate for short positions, where the funding rate is shown in the contract details.

-ByBit reviews the funding rate automatically, so be sure to double check this before opening any positions as this can raise or lower over time, and can affect your profitability.
+Bybit updates the funding rate automatically, so be sure to double check this before opening any positions as this can raise or lower over time, and can affect your profitability.

-Is ByBit safe?
+Is Bybit safe?

-However, looking at the ByBit company page on LinkedIn, we find a team of at least 22 members, the majority of which are based out of China.
+In our review of Bybit, we found that although the CEO of the company is public-facing, the rest of the team is not immediately visible when browsing the website.
+However, looking at the Bybit company page on LinkedIn, we find a team of at least 22 members, the majority of which are based out of China.